'The Queen' Reveals The Story Of The Woman Who Became A Symbol Of Welfare Fraud

 Your purchase helps support NPR programming.
 How?

-I have a theory: We, consumers of media in a capitalist, money-obsessed country, love a good fraudster.
+I have a theory.
+We, consumers of media in a capitalist, money-obsessed country, love a good fraudster.
 There's some compelling evidence, too.

-Exhibit A: Catch Me If You Can, the high-grossing 2002 film in which Leonardo DiCaprio plays the charming, quick-thinking Frank Abagnale, who was a con-man in his youth, forging his identity almost as convincingly as he forged his checks.
+Exhibit A: Catch Me If You Can, the high-grossing 2002 film in which Leonardo DiCaprio plays the charming, quick-thinking Frank Abagnale, who was a con man in his youth, forging his identity almost as convincingly as he forged his checks.
 Exhibit B: Can You Ever Forgive Me?, the critically acclaimed 2018 film where the indomitable Melissa McCarthy plays author Lee Israel, who forged and sold letters ostensibly written by famous authors and actors.
-Exhibit C: If you haven't heard yet of Anna Delvey, a.k.a.
-Anna Sorokin, the young woman who scammed her way through New York City's elite by pretending to be a German heiress, I don't know where you've been.
+Exhibit C: If you haven't heard yet of Anna Delvey, aka Anna Sorokin, the young woman who scammed her way through New York City's elite by pretending to be a German heiress, I don't know where you've been.
 She's all over the media — and a movie is coming about her, too.

 What do all of these have in common?
 They're white, and they conned individuals who moved in their circles.
 On the other hand, few "it seems" know the true story of another con artist — Linda Taylor — a mixed-race woman who wasn't allowed to attend the white school in her sundown town.
-She does not have a blockbuster movie being made about her, but she could: She passed as white, black, Latina, Hawaiian, and Filipina at different times; she wore fabulous clothes and drove incredible cars at some points in her life; she must have been charming — as well as domineering and controlling — because she kept ingratiating herself into people's lives and earning their trust before betraying it.
-And the thing is, even if you think you haven't ever heard of her you have: She is the 1970s Ronald Reagan boogeyman, a racist dog-whistle-turned-stereotype, the ever-infamous Welfare Queen.
+She does not have a blockbuster movie being made about her, but she could.
+She passed as white, black, Latina, Hawaiian, and Filipina at different times; she wore fabulous clothes and drove incredible cars at some points in her life; she must have been charming — as well as domineering and controlling — because she kept ingratiating herself into people's lives and earning their trust before betraying it.
+And the thing is, even if you think you haven't ever heard of her, you have: She is the 1970s Ronald Reagan boogeyman, a racist dog-whistle-turned-stereotype, the ever-infamous Welfare Queen.

 The Queen, by Josh Levin, tells the true story of Linda Taylor, the name she used during the few years she was making dubious headlines.
 Born Martha Louise White, she also used the names Martha Miller, Martha Gordon, Martha Davis, Connie Reed, Betty Smith, Connie Harbaugh, Beverly Singleton and Constance Wakefield, among others.
-Through incredibly involved reporting that clearly required not only a slew of interviews but a vast swath of documents that had to be cross-referenced and compared in order to figure out the timeline and the many names — including alternate spellings — that Taylor used, Levin has managed to bring the human being out from under the stereotype.
-He does so in clear, concise writing that refrains from overwrought editorializing, and though there is so much material in the book that it sometimes seems to lose the plot, Levin succeeds in always drawing readers back to his main subjects: systemic oppression, the rhetoric that feeds it, and how Taylor fits into both.
+Through incredibly involved reporting that clearly required not only a slew of interviews but a vast swath of documents that had to be cross-referenced and compared to figure out the timeline and the many names — including alternate spellings — that Taylor used, Levin has managed to bring the human being out from under the stereotype.
+He does so in clear, concise writing that refrains from overwrought editorializing.
+And though there is so much material in the book that it sometimes seems to lose the plot, Levin succeeds in always drawing readers back to his main subjects: systemic oppression, the rhetoric that feeds it, and how Taylor fits into both.

 Linda Taylor rose to infamy during the 1970s, when a reporter named George Bliss — who won Pulitzer prizes for some of his work — told the stories of her arrests and trial for welfare fraud, which she succeeded in mostly by using a variety of names and addresses.
-Then presidential wannabe Ronald Reagan got a memo about her that he began to use in his stump speeches, exaggerating her story over and over again.
+Then-presidential wannabe Ronald Reagan got a memo about her that he began to use in his stump speeches, exaggerating her story over and over again.
 He succeeded in turning her into a type — one that didn't really exist, according to Levin, though Reagan and the media would work hard to find and showcase a few others who fit the description.
 Levin writes:

 "Reagan's version of the Taylor story was mind-boggling but simple.
 A woman in Chicago had used eighty names to steal $150,000 a year of welfare money.
 The wigs and the kids and the murder allegation — those were extraneous details.
 Welfare cheats were bad.
 Linda Taylor was the worst of them all."